malvads/sqlmc/README.md

 The tool will then perform the scan and display the results.

 ## ToDo
+- Add Proxy Support
-- Check for multiple GET params
+- Add Support for silence mode
+- Add Tor Support
 - Better injection checker trigger methods

 ## Credits